scubajorgen/enigma_c/README.md

 ## Cracking ciphers: Index of Coincidence - James Gillogly
 ### The method
+For computerized code cracking by trying various permutations, it is essential to validate if the result found 'approaches' readable text.
+There are several methods:
+* Count the number of 'e's in the text.
+The 'e' is the most common syllable (18%).
+The permutation which results in a number of 'e's above a limit of, say, 12% is a good candidate
+* Index of Coincidence
+* NGRAM scores

 James Gillogly presented a method for finding the rotor settings and the steckers using the '_Index of Coincidence_' (IoC).
 It uses the fact that letter frequency in plain text isn't random.
 He uses the index of coincidence as measure of 'non-randomness'.
 The Gillogly method consists of following steps:
 1. Find the Waltzen and Grundstellung used that result in the largest IoC value, assuming a fixed Ringstellung of 1-1-1.
 It simply tries all combinations, perform a decryption and calculates the IoC.